 You can access Form I-765 for free in one of two ways: (1) online at www.uscis.gov (click the “Forms” link and scroll down to Form I-765) or (2) by calling the National Customer Service Center at 1-800-375-5283 to have the form mailed to you.

-When filling out the form, make sure to first read the Instructions that come with it.
-Write clearly and in dark ink if you cannot have your information typed.
+When filling out Form I-765, make sure to first read the instructions that accompany the form.
+Write clearly and in black or blue ink if you do not have access to a computerized form.
 Note that if you fail to answer even one question on the form, the entire EAD application will be returned to you to revise and resubmit.
 So, if there is no answer to a question or a question does not apply to you, write “N/A” (“not applicable”) or “None” in the answer space for that question.
 Do not leave any spaces blank.

 The form is very short and self-explanatory.
 Make sure to accurately fill out Question 16.
 In this question, you must indicate your eligibility category (that is, why you are eligible for a work permit).
 Enter only one category.
 The ones that pertain to asylum are as follows: